daattali/beautiful-jekyll/_posts/2017-06-07-generate-a-random-password-in-powershell.md

 This function allows you to choose what types of characters to use, the number of characters and optionally what characters NOT to use.

 Why do I want to exclude characters?
-Sometimes (especially in a script) I want to exclude the characters used by Powershell for formatting like " ' $ { [ |
+Sometimes (especially in a script) I want to exclude the characters used by Powershell for formatting like " ' $ { [ |  or the characters that look alike Il| O0 ...
 Sometimes it will save the day, sometimes it won't make a difference, but I like to be on the safe side.

-I put a top limit of 30 characters just because I wanted a low limit of 6 and I needed a number, but if you need to create a 50 characters passowrd (you need Jesus) you can just change the validaterange or the parameter.
+I put a top limit of 30 characters just because I wanted a low limit of 6 and I needed a number, but if you need to create a 50 characters password (you need Jesus) you can just change the validaterange of the parameter $length.

 ## Usage